vtexdocs/dev-portal-content/docs/guides/Integration Guides/payments-integration-guide/payments-integration-payment-methods.md

 {
   "type": "info",
   "title": "Payment conditions",
   "body": "For every payment method, there is a payment condition.
-You can learn how these terms work in VTEX checking our [101 Payments module track] (https://help.vtex.com/en/tracks/payments--6GAS7ZzGAm7AGoEAwDbwJG/6bzGxlz4inf8sKmvZ1c7i3)."
+You can learn how these terms work in VTEX checking our [101 Payments module track](https://help.vtex.com/en/tracks/payments--6GAS7ZzGAm7AGoEAwDbwJG/6bzGxlz4inf8sKmvZ1c7i3)."
 }
 [/block]